Oxford Summer Space & AI Course 2026

 OXFORD UNI

-Dr Kevin Oleson is a Science Fellow at Oxford University.
+Dr Kevin Olsen is a Science Fellow at Oxford University.
 He is working on data analysis for the ExoMars Trace Gas Orbiter Atmospheric Chemistry Suite.
 His objective is to measure high quality vertical profiles of gases present in the atmosphere of Mars, to search for undetected species, such as methane and other organics, and chlorine- or sulphur-bearing molecules.
 He uses these results to help understand the photochemistry, dynamics, and climatology of Mars.

 Dr Carly Howett